Single App and Multi App Mode on Android Enterprise

 Enable Single App Mode

-• Keep the User Interface options as default and press Save
+- Keep the User Interface options as default and do not enable the Maintenance Mode

 The application added under Application Identifier will act as the main application, which will be used in the Multi App Mode as the default opened application.